tsgates/arch-wiki-markdown/wiki/ATI.md

 DRI2) which will help reduce artifacts and increase 3D performance, even kernel space power-saving.

-KMS for ATI video cards requires the Xorg free video user space driver xf86-video-ati version 6.12.4 or later.

-> Enabling KMS
+> Note:

-Note: Since Linux kernel v.2.6.33, KMS is enabled by default for autodetected ATI/AMD cards.
+-   KMS is enabled by default for autodetected AMD/ATI cards.
 This section remains for configurations outside stock.
+-   As of Linux 3.9, the radeon driver requires kernel mode-setting (the old user mode-setting can still be enabled as a kernel compile option, however, some features like HDMI audio depend on KMS).
+If you have radeon.modeset=0 or nomodeset among kernel parameters, remove it.
+If you have options radeon modeset=0 anywhere in /etc/modprobe.d/, remove it.

-Early KMS start
+> Early start

 These two methods will start KMS as early as possible in the boot process.

-1. The earliest point is to append the kernel line in your bootloader with radeon.modeset=1.
-See your bootloader's page for info on how to do this.
+1. Remove all conflicting UMS drivers from kernel command line:

 -   Remove all vga= options from the kernel line in the bootloader configuration file.
 Using other framebuffer drivers (such as uvesafb